 Besides the aforementioned research, some commercial applications have been released for photo animation in recent years, such as Pixaloop [25], and Plotagraph [26].
-With these applications, we can easily bring our images to motion art.
-Nevertheless, there exists some limitations in these applications.
-In Plotagraph, a large of user annotations are needed to control the motion in the results to be realistic (as shown in Fig.1(b)).
-This might be tailored to the artists rather than ordinary users with minimal expertise to turn still content into state of the art looping videos.
+With these applications, we can easily animate our images.
+Nevertheless, there exist some limitations in these applications.
+In Plotagraph, a large number of user annotations are needed to control the motion in the results to be realistic (as shown in Figure 1(b)).
+This might be tailored to the artists rather than ordinary users with minimal expertise to turn still content into state-of-the-art looping videos.
 In Pixaloop, the animating regions are specified by users' brushing.
 Hence, the resultant boundaries between the animating regions and static regions are usually abstract.
-This yields boundary artifact in the results.
+This yields boundary artifacts in the results.
 Besides, the curvature of the strokes painted by users is mostly damaged in the animating results.